xonsh/xonsh/docs/tutorial_macros.rst

 3. Evaluate macro with inputs
 4. Resume normal parsing and execution.

-Is this metaprogramming?
+Is this meta-programming?
 You betcha!

 When and where are macros used?
 ===============================
 Macros are a practicality-beats-purity feature of many programing languages.
-Because they allow you break out of the normal parsing cycle, depending on the language, you acn do some truly wild things with them.
+Because they allow you break out of the normal parsing cycle, depending on the language, you can do some truly wild things with them.
 However, macros are really there to reduce the amount of boiler plate code that users and developers have to write.